 HOW TO GET THERE:

 BY AIR: Lamezia Terme (SUF) international airport is connected with around 40 destinations in 12 countries.
 There are many direct flights from major European cities and even Toronto, Canada from spring to autumn - see a list of international direct flights to Lamezia.
 There are as well several daily flights all year round from Rome and other Italian cities to Lamezia.
-It is about one hour flight from Rome, 2h from Munich and 3h from London.
-From Lamezia's international airport to Pizzo centro it is about 20-30 min drive (about 25 km).
+It is about 1 h flight from Rome, 2 h from Munich, and 3 h from London.
+From Lamezia's airport to Pizzo centro storico it is app. a 30 min drive (about 25 km).
 The next airport would be Reggio Calabria (app.
 130 km to Pizzo). - We recommend to take or book a taxi at reasonable cost, or rent a car at the airport.

 By TRAIN: Pizzo has two train stations; one is the old station "Pizzo" at the end of Pizzo Marina and served by local trains to and from Lamezia Terme, Tropea, Gioia Tauro, and Reggio Calabria.
 During summer, it is also served by larger trains from Rome and other Northern cities.
-The second and more recent station is the "Vibo Valentia - Pizzo" on the Tyrrhenian line.
+The second and larger station is "Vibo Valentia - Pizzo" on the Tyrrhenian line.
 It is a few km up the hills between Pizzo and Vibo Marina.
 Fast trains and Intercity trains stop here coming from Naples, Rome, Florence, Turin, Milan, Venice and other Northern cities, as well as from towns in Calabria and Sicily.
 For more information, visit TrenItalia’s website.
-Calculate about 5h train ride from Rome and 2 1/2 from Salerno (with Frecce, fast train).
-We can organise pick-up service from both stations.
+Calculate around 5 h train ride from Rome and 2 1/2 h from Salerno (with Le Frecce, fast trains). - We can organise pick-up service from both stations.